No Leave Needed: 36 Hours in Tokyo

 - My hot-air balloon flight over Bagan was cancelled and I got a refund, so that went towards paying for the air tickets.

 - Thanks to a lucky draw, I had a one-night stay in a hotel in Shibuya, hence I didn’t pay for any accommodation.
 I’m sure you’ll be able to find inexpensive hostels around the city, though.
+Check out Travelling King for ideas on Tokyo hotels.

 - I didn’t need a change of clothes because it was winter.
 All I had in my bag for 36 hours in Tokyo were my camera, my phone, USB cables, a multiplug adapter, cash and my passport.
 If you’re planning a longer trip, however, this is how I’d suggest packing a cabin bag for winter.